Storing Your Car in Winter: Insurance & How to Prepare | Gabi

 Preparing your vehicle properly before winter storage is something you should plan ahead.
 Not only will it prevent unnecessary damages and expenses, but it will also guarantee something priceless — your peace of mind.
 You want to find your car in good shape after cold months, so make sure to follow the guidelines and foresee any possible problems.
 It’s better to spend some time on it, rather than money in the future.

-Are you up to storing your vehicle during winter time and have been wondering how it could affect your policy rate?
+Are you up to storing your car in winter and have been wondering how it could affect your policy rate?
 Or maybe you want to lower the premium but don’t know which insurer offers the best deal?
 Sign up here and contact one of our licensed Gabi advisors to find out more.
 Bracing your car for winter isn’t anyone’s idea of a fun weekend, but with extreme weather on the rise, it is best to take all the precautions we can.